jimbateson7/https-claudiadecarlo.com-/src/en/services/1-1-coaching-and-mentoring.md

 ---
 ## Who it’s for

-Growth-driven individuals who know they’re meant for more – ready to transform through self-discovery so you can finally move through life with clarity, confidence, and joy.
+Growth-driven individuals who know they’re meant for more;

+Ready to transform through self-discovery so the can finally move through life with clarity, confidence, and joy.

 ## What it does